About

 Research Highlights

 - SIEVE (NSDI'24): the first cache eviction algorithm simpler than LRU but yet more effective than state-of-the-art algorithms for web caches.
 Adopted by software and systems such as Android API, BIND 9, ImmuDB, TiDB, PostgREST Implemented in many open-source libraries, e.g., Golang, Python, JavaScript, Rust, Java, Swift, Ruby, Nim, and Zig.
-Find more details here.
+Find more details on SIEVE website.

 - S3-FIFO (SOSP'23): a simple and scalable cache eviction algorithm composed of only FIFO queues.
 Implemented or deployed at companies including Google, VMware and Redpanda, and many open-source libraries.
-Find more details here.
+Find more details on S3-FIFO website.

 - Segcache (NSDI'21): received a community best-paper award, and deployed at Twitter and Momento.